 Long-Term Equity Compensation Awarded for 2018.
 In February 2018, the Compensation Committee awarded the named executive officers performance-based RSUs and shares of time-based restricted stock under the Equity Incentive Plan.
 The total target incentive opportunity awarded for 2018 was equal to 150% of base salary at the grant date for Mr. Matovina and was equal to 105% of base salary at the grant date for the other named executive officers, compared to 75% of base salary at the grant date for each named executive officer for 2017.
-These increases were consistent with Pearl Meyer's recommendations and were made by the Compensation Committee to improve the overall competitive positioning of target total direct compensation for each named executive officer with total target direct compensation for each named executive officer generally positioned between the 25th and 50th percentile of the market consensus level with the objective of having total target direct compensation approximate the 50th percentile of market consensus or progressing toward that benchmark.
+These increases were consistent with Pearl Meyer's recommendations and were made by the Compensation Committee to improve the overall competitive positioning of target total direct compensation for each named executive officer generally positioned between the 25th and 50th percentile of the market consensus level with the objective of having total target direct compensation approximate the 50th percentile of market consensus or progressing toward that benchmark.
 The mix of 80% performance-based and 20% time-based long-term equity compensation for 2018 was the same mix as 2017 consistent with Pearl Meyer's recommendation.

 Performance-Based RSU Grant: The performance-based RSUs are tied to threshold, target and maximum performance goals approved by the Compensation Committee for the three-year period ending December 31, 2020, established with respect to Book Value Per Share Growth, based on book value per share excluding accumulated other comprehensive income ("AOCI"), and Return on Average Equity ("ROAE"), based on operating income and average stockholders' equity excluding AOCI and fair value changes in derivatives and embedded derivatives, each weighted at 50% and measured independently.
 The target number of performance-based RSUs granted to Mr. Matovina and the other named executive officers was equal to 120% and 84%, respectively, of base salary on the grant date divided by the closing price of the Common Stock on the grant date and the target number of performance-based RSUs that can be earned are included in the 2018 Grant of Plan-Based Awards table appearing in the Executive Compensation Tables section of this Proxy Statement.
 If the threshold performance level is not reached for a performance goal, none of the performance-based RSUs will be earned for that performance goal.
+If the threshold performance level is achieved for a performance goal, 50% of the performancebased RSUs will be earned for that performance goal.
 If the target performance level is achieved for a performance goal, 100% of the performance-based RSUs will be earned for that performance goal.
-If the maximum performance level is achieved for a performance goal, 100% of the performance-based RSUs will be earned for that performance goal.
 If the maximum performance level is achieved for a performance goal, 150% of the performance-based RSUs will be earned for that performance goal.
-If the maximum performance level is achieved for a performance goal, 150% of the performance-based RSUs will be earned for that performance goal.
-If the maximum performance level is achieved for a performance goal, 150% of the performance-based RSUs will be earned for that performance goal.
-If the maximum performance level is achieved for a performance goal, 150% of the performance-based RSUs will be earned for that perfor
+The target number of performance-based RSUs shall become fully vested and non-forfeitable upon a change in control.
+Subject to certain limited exceptions, including death, disability and retirement, the performance-based RSUs are forfeited without consideration upon termination of employment.
+Performance-based RSUs are earned as follows:

-Metric Below Threshold Threshold Target Maximum Book Value Per Share Growth 0% 25% 50% 75% ROAE 0% 25% 50% 75% Aggregate Percentage Achievable at Each Performance Level 0% 50 % 100 % 150 %
+Metric Below Threshold Threshold Target Maximum Book Value Per Share Growth 0% 25% 50% 75% ROAE 0% 25% 50% 75% Aggregate Percentage Achievable at Each Performance Level 0% 50% 100% 150%